iccmr-quantum/iccmr-quantum.github.io/index.md

 ## Welcome to QuTunes Pages

-**QuTunes Project** creates open-source resources for making music with quantum computing, and making quantum computing with music.
+The **QuTunes Project** is aimed at creating open-source resources for making music with quantum computing, and making quantum computing with music.

 Quantum computing is a nascent technology, which is advancing rapidly.
 There is a long history of research into using computers for music since the 1950s.